chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 ## Where am I now?

-I've been playing volleyball two to three times a week as middle blocker or outside hitter.
+I've been playing volleyball two to three times a week as a middle blocker or outside hitter.
 The only times I say no to volleyball are to stick to the rule of no back-to-back days.
 General guidelines suggest no more than three times a week of heavy sport and never back-to-back for returning to sport from Jumper's Knee.

 Here's my progress on that same exercise: